Syria

 BACKGROUND:

 The conflict has its origins in the Assad government’s brutal suppression of pro-democracy protests in March 2011.
 Throughout the armed conflict, the Assad government systematically perpetrated extermination, murder, arbitrary detention, enforced disappearance, torture and ill-treatment and sexual violence, amounting to war crimes and crimes against humanity, according to the CoI.
 Armed groups, including HTS, the SNA, Turkish-backed groups and the so-called Islamic State of Iraq and the Levant (ISIL), were also implicated in atrocity crimes, such as torture, ill-treatment, systematic looting and arbitrary detention.
+During the conflict, both the Assad government and ISIL employed the use of chemical weapons, with most attacks attributed to the government.

-The CoI has reported over 130,000 arbitrary detentions, abductions or disappearances since 2011, with the majority attributable to the Assad government.
+The CoI reported over 130,000 arbitrary detentions, abductions or disappearances since 2011, with the majority attributable to the Assad government.
 Following the collapse of the Assad government, HTS and other groups opened many state-run detention and prison facilities, including the notorious Sednaya prison.
 While thousands of people were released from arbitrary detention, a number of mass graves were discovered and many Syrians continue to search for missing relatives.

-Despite UNSC inaction, several processes were initiated to pursue truth, justice and accountability for Syrians.
-In December 2016 the UN General Assembly (UNGA) established an International, Impartial and Independent Mechanism (IIIM) to assist in the investigation and prosecution of perpetrators of atrocities in Syria.
+During the conflict, the UN Security Council (UNSC) failed to hold perpetrators accountable.
+Despite this, several processes were initiated to pursue truth, justice and accountability for Syrians.
+In December 2016 the UN General Assembly (UNGA) established an International, Impartial and Independent Mechanism to assist in the investigation and prosecution of perpetrators of atrocities in Syria.
 Several countries have initiated proceedings or convicted suspected Syrian perpetrators under universal jurisdiction.
-In June 2023 the UNGA established the Independent Institution on Missing Persons (IIMP) in Syria to clarify the fate and whereabouts of all missing persons and provide support to victims, survivors and their families.
-That same month, Canada and the Netherlands jointly initiated proceedings against Syria before the International Court of Justice (ICJ) concerning alleged violations of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
+In June 2023 the UNGA established the Independent Institution on Missing Persons in Syria to clarify the fate and whereabouts of all missing persons and provide support to victims, survivors and their families.
+That same month, Canada and the Netherlands jointly initiated proceedings against Syria before the International Court of Justice concerning alleged violations of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.

 RECENT DEVELOPMENTS:

-Between 6 to 9 March armed clashes erupted in Latakia, Hama and Tartus governorates after armed groups and individuals loyal to former President Assad ambushed transitional government forces conducting a so-called “security campaign.”
-More than 1,000 people were reported killed, mostly from the Alawite minority group, who were reportedly specifically targeted.
 In late April sectarian violence erupted in southern Damascus, resulting in the killing of dozens of members of the Druze minority.
 In late June at least 25 people were killed and over 60 more injured by a suicide bombing at the St. Elias Church in Damascus.

 ANALYSIS: